The River Orwell stretches from the big container terminals at Felixstowe....

 Royal Harwich Yacht Club.

 This club offers hospitality to visiting yachtsman and also reserves visitors berths in it's own Marina directly in front of the club.
 (Just before you get to the MDL owned Woolverstone Marina).
 It's berths lay Directly opposite the green conical Cathouse buoy, on the southern side of the River.
-Overnight mooring is possible by arrangement, telephone the Berthing Master, Geoff Prentice on 07742 145 994.
-Costs work out at £29 daily for a 10 m boat(2022).
+Overnight mooring is possible by arrangement, telephone the Berthing Master, costs work out at £28 daily for a 10 m boat(2022).
 If you are just dropping in for lunch in the Club they do not charge a landing fee.
 A link to their website is provided below:

 The club has a long history of racing keel boats and dinghies while having a large cruiser section also.
 The club offers water and electricity on the visitors pontoon, with toilets and showers and laundry facilities at the impressive clubhouse.